BDC Hamburger Icon

 Steve Jobs: Fired by the company he helped found

 Do you remember the Apple I or Apple Lisa?
 If not, you’re not alone.
 These were two products Apple produced that crashed and burned.
 Unfortunately for Steve Jobs, these were products that he pushed for and cost Apple millions of dollars in development, money it failed to recoup.
-This pattern of costly production decisions led to Jobs being ousted from Apple in the mid-eighties.
+This pattern of costly production decisions led to Jobs being ousted from Apple in the mid-1980s.

 Fortunately, Jobs eventually found his way back to the company in 1997 to take the helm during a period of expansive growth and innovation that continues to this day.